avj2352/jotdown_rust_cli/README.md

   ]
 }
 ```

+> NOTE: There are 17 representations of white space in unicode text format.
+So using `text.split_whitespace()` is much
+better alternative to the `.split()` method in Rust

 # Rust - Read and Write to JSON

 To store a HashMap as a JSON file in Rust, you can use the `serde_json` crate.